 2007 – today

 The last current version of the Tupperware logo was introduced in 2007.
 Interestingly, two-color palettes are current.
-The brand name can be displayed in black or pink (the shade is fuchsia).
+The brand name can be displayed in black or pink (fuchsia).
 In both variants, the name is depicted on a white background.
 Sometimes an emblem is added to the left of it.
 It can also be pink or black, depending on the case.
-It is an abstract image containing lines that come out of the center.
+It is an abstract image with lines that radiate outward from the center.
 There are circles on each line.
 Thus, visually, the emblem resembles a dandelion.
 On first reading, the logo should evoke a sense of strength and confidence.
 The trademark registration mark was retained on the logo.

 Font and Colors

 The font of the current Tupperware brand logo is as close as possible to Europa Grotesk SH.
-The characters in the name are in bold sans serif font.
-Classic for the company font and balanced lettering allows the brand to be recognizable far beyond the U.S.
+The characters in the name are in bold sans-serif font.
+The classic company font and balanced lettering make the brand recognizable far beyond the U.S.

-The color palette used was typically black on a white background.
+The color palette used was typically black-on-white.
 However, a variant of the logo, which has been in use since 2007, can also be presented in pink.